amanimmortal/AVNCodex/README.md

 *   **F95Zone Interaction**: Uses a custom `F95APIClient` to fetch game data primarily via F95Zone's RSS feeds.
     *   The client can search by game name and filter by completion status.
     *   It includes basic proxy support to help with request reliability.
+    *   The application is configured to request a larger number of items (90) from RSS feeds where possible, as F95Zone's RSS `rows` parameter defaults to a smaller number (30) if an unsupported value is provided.
+This aims to improve the comprehensiveness of search results and status checks.
 *   **Scheduling**: APScheduler is used for background task scheduling (checking for game updates).
 *   **Deployment**: Designed for Docker, but can also be run directly for development.